RustaceansKenya/driver-development-book/driver_book/src/linking/fixing_prev_error.md

-# Fixing the precious error by declaring an Entrypoint
+# Fixing the previous linker error

 So far, our bare-metal program looks like this :
 ```rust